huckleberrypie/Pollywog/README.md

 # Pollywog - The LeapFrog Epic Toolbox
 Just a minimal utilities menu for LeapFrog Epic, the purpose being to unlock a number of hidden yet useful options that were present in vanilla AOSP but disabled for some reason by LeapFrog.
 Think of it as like a watered down ROM Toolbox of sorts, but tailor-made for LeapFrog's Android tablet.
 I came up with this as switching to another hotspot is a bit of a chore, so yeah.
+I know it's simple and all, and my Java skills leave a lot to be desired, but I hope this would be of some use to you guys.

 ## Features
 * Shortcuts to commonly-used and some advanced Android features (WLAN and previously hidden stuff like the MTK engineer menu, lockscreens and developer options)